alloc/alien-dom/docs/quirks.md

 - If an array of JSX elements doesn't have a stable order, you should use a `key` prop to help the renderer identify which elements have been added, removed, or moved.
 Alternatively, you can render a list of elements outside the render phase, so you're in control of updating it.

+- For functions declared in components, avoid referencing variables declared after them or you might see stale values.
+Instead, declare the function after the variables it references.
+This guideline doesn't apply to functions nested in non-component functions.

 ### JSX elements

 - If a JSX element is created outside a render pass, you must remove it from the DOM with an `unmount(node)` call.
 Otherwise, any persistent effects will leak memory.
 Of course, if you plan to reuse the element, you can safely remove it with `node.remove()` and reinsert it later.